decentralizedintelligencenetwork/.github/profile/README.md

 ## 📄 Explore the White Paper

-**Doctelligence** was recognized at the [Summit on Responsible Decentralized Intelligence](https://rdi.berkeley.edu/events/decentralizationaisummit24), hosted by Berkeley RDI, as a groundbreaking infrastructure for **self-sovereign AI and data ownership**.
+**Decentralized Intelligence Network (DIN)** was recognized at the [Summit on Responsible Decentralized Intelligence](https://rdi.berkeley.edu/events/decentralizationaisummit24), hosted by Berkeley RDI, as a groundbreaking infrastructure for **self-sovereign AI and data ownership**.

-Read our full white paper here: [Doctelligence White Paper (DIN)](https://github.com/Doctelligence/White-Paper/blob/main/Decentralized%20Intelligence%20Network%20(DIN).pdf)
+Read our full white paper here: [Decentralized Intelligence Network (DIN) White Paper](https://github.com/Doctelligence/White-Paper/blob/main/Decentralized%20Intelligence%20Network%20(DIN).pdf)

-**Doctelligence** and the **Decentralized Intelligence Network (DIN)** were also featured in the [Oxford CS Department’s discussion](https://www.linkedin.com/feed/update/urn:li:activity:7229826012803395584/) on the future role of decentralized AI.
+**Decentralized Intelligence Network (DIN)** was also featured in the [Oxford CS Department’s discussion](https://www.linkedin.com/feed/update/urn:li:activity:7229826012803395584/) on the future role of decentralized AI.

 ---